War crimes of the Wehrmacht: Other orders

 In the same spirit, General Müller, who was the Wehrmacht's senior liaison officer for legal matters, in a lecture to military judges on June 11, 1941, advised the judges present that "...in the operation to come, feelings of justice must in certain situations give way to military exigencies and then revert to old habits of warfare ...
 One of the two adversaries must be finished off.
 Adherents of the hostile attitude are not to be conserved, but liquidated".
 General Müller declared that, in the war against the Soviet Union, any Soviet civilian who was felt to be hindering the German war effort was to be regarded as a "guerrilla" and shot on the spot.
 The Army's Chief of Staff, General Franz Halder, declared in a directive that in the event of guerrilla attacks, German troops were to impose "collective measures of force" by massacring villages.

 Typical of the German Army propaganda was the following passage from a pamphlet issued in June 1941:

 Anyone who has ever looked into the face of a Red commissar knows what the Bolsheviks are.
 There is no need here for theoretical reflections.
 It would be an insult to animals if one were to call the features of these, largely Jewish, tormentors of people beasts.
 They are the embodiment of the infernal, of the personified insane hatred of everything that is noble in humanity.
 In the shape of these commissars we witness the revolt of the subhuman against noble blood.
 The masses whom they are driving to their deaths with every means of icy terror and lunatic incitement would have brought about an end of all meaningful life, had the incursion not been prevented at the last moment;" [the last statement is a reference to the "preventive war" that Barbarossa was alleged to be].

 German Army propaganda often gave extracts in newsletters concerning the missions for German troops in the East: "It is necessary to eliminate the red subhumans, along with their Kremlin dictators.
 German people will have a great task to perform, the biggest in its history, and the world will hear more about that this task will be completed till the end.

-As a result of this sort of propaganda, the majority of the Wehrmacht Heer officers and soldiers tended to regard the war in Nazi terms, seeing their Soviet opponents as so much sub-human trash deserving to be trampled upon.
+As a result of this propaganda, the majority of the Wehrmacht Heer officers and soldiers tended to regard the war in Nazi terms, seeing their Soviet opponents as “subhuman”.
 One German soldier wrote home to his father on 4 August 1941 that: